corrode/corrode.github.io/content/blog/foundational-software/index.md

 > With the right thing, designers are equally concerned with simplicity, correctness, consistency, and completeness.

 I think many companies will choose Rust to build their future platforms on.
-As such, it competes with C++ as much as it does with Kotlin or Python.
+As such, it competes with C++ as much as it does with Kotlin or Python [^sustainability].

+[^sustainability]: This also raises the question: ["Will Rust be alive in 10 years?"](/blog/rust-in-ten-years/) And to me the answer is clear: many large organizations have already bet on it and are building their future on top of it.
+Rust is here to stay.

 I believe that we should shift the focus away from memory safety (which many other languages also offer) and instead focus on the explicitness, expressiveness, and ecosystem of Rust that is highly competitive with these languages.
 It is a language for teams which want to build things *right* and are at odds with the "move fast and break things" philosophy of the past.